-Climb365 has been a Mountain Training provider courses since 2006 and we draw on a wealth of experience.
+Climb365 has been a Mountain Training provider since 2006 and we draw on a wealth of experience.

 The courses will be jointly delivered by Stuart Carter and Esther Foster who is a registered course director.

-Stuart is also a moderator for Mountain Training and brings great depth to the course and deeper knowledge of the range of schemes available within Mountain Training.
+Stuart also works as a moderator for Mountain Training bringing great depth to the course and broader knowledge of current best practices.

-John is an extremely highly regarded coach and Mountain climbing Instructor and holds the Winter Mountaineering and Climbing Instructor qualification.
-John is also a provider of the
+Esther is an extremely highly regarded coach and Mountain Climbing Instructor and holds the Mountaineering and Climbing Instructor qualification.

-As a result of this, we deliver courses that are practical, simple and give you effective skills to develop your rock climbing sessions.
+Combining our skills to bring excellence to our courses ensures they are practical, and simple, giving you effective skills to develop your rock climbing sessions.

-We have spent a lot of time analysing best practice and strive to for excellence throughout our courses.
+We have spent a lot of time analysing best practices and striving for excellence throughout our courses.

-We aim to deliver courses in a clear and thought-through style, that is progressive and structured and yet flexible enough to allow discussion and new ideas.
+We aim to deliver courses in a clear and thought-through style, which are developmental and structured yet flexible enough to allow discussion and new ideas.
 We understand that candidates have different learning styles and we aim to deliver our courses to reflect this.